My lemon basil pesto recipe is super easy to make and totally addictive!

 Lemon Basil Pesto Recipe Plus 25 Ways To Use It

-- 2 cups basil leaves packed
+- 2 cups basil leaves, packed

-- 1/4 cup pine nuts RAW
+- 1/4 cup toasted pine nuts

 - 1 tablespoon fresh lemon juice